railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 * The security

-  The security tab is used to select the group that are able to display the report.
+  The security tab is used to select the groups that are able to display the report.

-.. tip:: Create report with OpenOffice.org
+.. tip:: Create Report with OpenOffice

-   You can also create or edit report with OpenOffice.org by using the :guilabel:`base_report_designer` module.
+   You can also create or edit reports with OpenOffice using the :guilabel:`base_report_designer` module.

-   In order to add the extension to OpenOffice.org, load this module and start the configuration.
+   In order to add the extension to OpenOffice, load this module and start the configuration.
 A new window will ask you to *Save As* a file that contains the extension.

-   Once you have saved the file, open OpenOffice.org and go to :menuselection:`Tools --> Extension Manager`, then click on add and select the previously saved file.
+   Once you have saved the file, start OpenOffice and go to :menuselection:`Tools --> Extension Manager`, then click Add and select the previously saved file.
 Restart OpenOffice.org and now you have the extension installed.

    .. figure:: images/report_creator_openoffice.png
    		:scale: 50
    		:align: center

-   		*Extension to create report on OpenOffice.org*
+   		*Extension to Create a Report in OpenOffice*

 ..
 Copyright © Open Object Press.
 All rights reserved.